GNOME/gtksourceview/README.win32.md

 For the introspection to complete successfully, you will also need to ensure that the DLLs can be found in the bindir entries of your .pc files or in your `%PATH%`.

+ARM64 Windows builds are also supported provided that a valid cross compilation config file is set up and passed into the Meson command line using `--cross-file=...`.

 #### Building GtkSourceView

 Please do the following: